anilmainali/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 The coding above Markdown renders correctly as 1,2,3.

-Begin the first item of an ordered list with 1, just in case.

 ## Indention
 In order for numbering to continue, all lines must be indented.